akka/akka/akka-docs/src/main/paradox/testing.md

 ### Expecting Log Messages

-Since an integration test does not allow the internal processing of the participating actors, verifying expected exceptions cannot be done directly.
+Since an integration test does not allow observing the internal processing of the participating actors, verifying expected exceptions cannot be done directly.
 Instead, use the logging system for this purpose: replacing the normal event handler with the `TestEventListener` and using an `EventFilter`